tirthunderscore67/Expense-Tracker-Assignment-1/README.md

 │   ├── AddExpenseViewModel.kt
 │
 ├── ui/
-│   ├── screens/ → Add, Home, Stats
+│   ├── screens/ → Add, Home
 │   ├── components/ → Reusable UI components
 │
 ├── utils/ → Helper functions (date formatter, etc.)

 ▶️ How to Run the App

-Download or clone the project
+Clone or download the project

 Open it in Android Studio

-Make sure you have:

-Compose enabled

-Room dependencies added

 Sync Gradle

-Run on emulator or real device
+Run the app on emulator or device

-🗄 Room Database Structure
-Table: expenses
-{
-  "id": 1,
-  "name": "Lunch",
-  "amount": 150,
-  "date": "20 Nov 2025",
-  "category": "Food",
-  "type": "Expense"
-}

 🔮 Future Improvements

-Data backup to Firebase
+Firebase sync

-Export expenses to PDF
+Export to PDF

-More detailed analytics
+Better analytics

-Dark mode
+Dark theme

-Budget alerts